NSTechBytes/YourServer/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have any improvements or feature requests.